eesuhn/piksel-bros/README.md

 1. `make run` to install dependencies and run the game.

-2. `make debug` to run with hitboxes and debug info.
+2. `make run debug` to run with hitboxes and debug info.

-3. `make edit` to initialize the map editor.
+3. `make run edit` to initialize the map editor.

 ### Contributing?